On the first steps of the minimal model program for the moduli space of stable pointed curves: Notation and background

 Following the strategy of \cite{AFS2}, there are two key ingredients in the proof.
 The first one is the following

-\begin{proposition} Assume that $(g,n)\neq (2,0)$, $\car(k)\neq 2$ and fix a subset $T\subseteq T_{g,n}$.
+\begin{proposition} Assume that $(g,n)\neq (2,0)$, $\car(k)\gg T$ and fix a subset $T\subseteq T_{g,n}$.
 Then the open embeddings

 arise from local VGIT with respect to the line bundle $\delta-\psi$ on $\M_{g,n}^T$. \end{proposition} We refer to \cite[Def.
 3.14]{AFSV1} for the definition of when two open substacks of a given algebraic stack $\cX$ arise from local VGIT at some (or any) closed point $x\in \cX(k)$ with respect to a line bundle $\calL$ on $\cX$. \begin{proof} The proof of \cite[Thm.
-3.17]{AFSV1} carries through mutatis mutandis. \end{proof}
+3.17]{AFSV1} (or its expanded version in \cite[Thm.
+3.11]{ASV}) carries through, as we now briefly indicate.